Today we will discuss with you the energy loss of industrial furnaces during operation and energy saving.

 Radiation loss from furnace top

-Heat carried by the gas exhausted from the furnace top
+Heat Loss in coil cooling water, carried by removed slag and the gas exhausted from the furnace top.

 In the process of generating heat, the furnace continuously loses heat to the cooling water and to radiation from the outer casing and exposed metal surfaces on the top.
 Electric energy needs to be consumed to replace these heat losses.
 Therefore, the longer the heating time, the higher the energy consumption and the lower the efficiency of the furnace.